Did Santa bring you a new puppy or kitten for Christmas? Here are some important things to remember when caring for your new pet.

 - Put your name and contact information on your pet’s ID tag.

 About the Georgetown Animal Shelter

 The City of Georgetown Animal Shelter is located at 110 W.L.
 Walden Drive.
 The shelter is open 11 a.m.-5 p.m.
 Monday and Friday, 11 a.m.-6 p.m.
 Tuesday and Thursday, and noon to 4 p.m.
-Saturday.
-The shelter offers animal control and adoption services, as well as various programs throughout the year, including low-cost immunization and sterilization clinics, citywide dog and cat licensing, and adoption events.
+Saturday and Sunday.
+The shelter offers animal control and adoption services, citywide dog and cat licensing, and adoption events.
 For more information, visit pets.georgetown.org.